guettli/programming-guidelines/README.md

 <https://en.wikipedia.org/wiki/Composition_over_inheritance>

-### Cache for ever or don't cache at all
+### Cache forever or don't cache at all

-Caching is like a fale friend or a drug.
-It makes you happy today, but in the long run it brings you headache.
+Caching is like a false friend or a drug.
+It makes you happy today, but in the long run, it brings you a headache.

 Caching is easy, but cache invalidation is hard.